SteveMuiyuro/fullstackopen_projects/README.md

-# Project Travel Journal

-This is a static webpage project that is part of the frontend webdevelopment path on scrimba designed to test competency in:

-`The Map array method and its application in React` `props basics`
+#Project Tenzies

+This is a simple game designed that applies the foundation and intermediate use case of REatc hooks namely `useState` and `useEffect`